-Jonathan Stickland is a Conservative Christian Republican currently serving in the Texas State House for District 92.
+Jonathan Stickland is a conservative Christian Republican serving his second term in the Texas State House for House District 92.
 He supports limited government, the right to life, individual liberties and personal responsibilities, and most of all strives to represent his constituents, not the lobbyists and special interests in Austin.

 Jonathan was born in Plano, Texas in 1983.
-At age 5, his family moved to Hurst, Texas and his parents still live in the same house today.
+At age 5, his family moved to Hurst, Texas.
 He attended schools in the Birdville School District before getting his GED.
 He spent time at Tarrant County College and Parkland College studying sales and marketing.
 Jonathan currently runs his own oil and gas consulting business.
 He works with many local oil and gas companies assisting in data management, on-location oversight, marketing and sales of new exploration opportunities, and current producing interests.
 Being in business for himself allows Jonathan the time to do the things he feels truly defines him, his family and his faith.